-Figure 3.
+Figure 4.

-Progress on global gender equality too slow to meet targets by 2030 Stagnation and backsliding are real dangers: the "backtrack" scenario However, many countries are standing still - or even going backwards - on gender equality.
+However, many countries are standing still - or even going backwards - on gender equality.
 Between 2015 and 2020, 1 in 3 countries either made no progress at all or moved in the wrong direction on gender equality.

-The 15 countries with the largest decline in gender equality progress over this period reduced their SDG Gender Index score by an average of 1.3 points between 2015 and 2020.
-(See "The 15 countries that declined the most between 2015 and 2020" table) Figure 4.
-The 15 countries that declined the most between 2015 and 2020
+The 15 countries with the largest decline in gender equality score over this period reduced their SDG Gender Index score by an average of 1.3 points between 2015 and 2020.
+(See Figure 4)

-The world could reach gender equality as soon as the year 2049, if all countries follow the pace set by the 15 countries with the fastest-improving Index scores.
-Reform and apply inequality laws To accelerate progress, countries need to... ∇ Promote the Invest in public leadership, services and social participation (including care) -.
-Close the gaps and voice of infrastructure in gender data girls and women Work with and empower girls and young Invest in, create space for, and listen to feminist organisations and movements BUT If the world follows the pace set by the 15 slowest countries then we will be teetering on the edge of a "very poor" global score (60.3/100) for gender equality by 2049.
-The road will be slow movements TO
+If all countries backtracked in this way, it would lead to a dangerous reversal for gender equality.

-if countries...
-Continue to contribute to ecological collapse Fail to prepare for Don't strengthen future pandemics international Ignore/actively justice and solidarity, oppress including marginalized through aid, trade and groups institutional reform Enable further spread and Increased funding of anti-rights
+Don't strengthen international justice and solidarity, including through aid, trade and institutional reform to contribute to ecological

-Continue

-or deepen austerity

-30

-measures

 Based on this trend, the global gender equality score would drop from 67.8 in 2020 to 65.2 in 2030.

-{{{{}}} This may appear an insignificant change, but in fact would leave 85 per cent of the world's girls and women (3.4 billion) living in countries with "poor" or "very poor" scores for gender equality, and, under this scenario, there would be no countries in the world with "excellent" scores at the end of the SDGs.
-Gender equality crossroads - what path will we take?
+This may appear an insignificant change, but in fact would leave 85 per cent of the world's girls and women (3.4 billion) living in countries with "poor" or "very poor" scores for gender equality, and, under this scenario, there would be no countries in the world with "excellent" scores at the end of the SDGs.